 Social media is abundant with traders showing huge P/Ls.
 Ignore them.
 Most of them have been lucky and will later give back some or all of the profits.
 Yes, it shows it can be done, but you have no idea how they managed to make the profits.
 Most of them are simply riding a bull wave.
 When it ends, they make no money.

-If you want to day trade, only use money you can afford to lose:
+If you want to day trade, only use the money you can afford to lose:

-No commission and abundance of bells and whistles are a bad combination
+No commission and an abundance of bells and whistles are a bad combination